 This is a new Uniform Securities Act.
-Amendment of the earlier 1956 Act or RUSA would not be wise given the different versions of the 1956 Act enacted by the States and the determination to seek enactment in all state jurisdictions of the new Uniform Securities Act after it is adopted by the National Conference.
+Amendment of the earlier 1956 Act or RUSA would not have been wise given the different versions of the 1956 Act enacted by the States and the determination to seek enactment in all state jurisdictions of the new Uniform Securities Act after it was adopted by the National Conference.